Course name

 Want to know how to craft an amazing personal statement?
 Take some advice from the experts...

-If you’re applying to uni this year, you’ll already know that one of the trickiest tasks is coming up with an original and interesting personal statement.
+If you’re applying to uni this year, you’ll already know that one of the trickiest tasks is getting your personal statement just right.

 That’s why we’ve gone straight to the experts – the university admissions staff themselves – to pick their brains on what makes a stand-out personal statement.

-Your personal statement is a really important part of your application, and your chance to sell yourself to your chosen university.
+Your personal statement is a really important part of your application.
+It's your chance to sell yourself to your chosen universities.

-"Ultimately, a personal statement is a chance for you to convey why you would like to study a particular course, and how you hope this will benefit you in the future.
-We want to hear what skills and experience you possess which will help you at university, and your passion for your chosen subject," explains Annie Richardson, outreach assistant in the outreach and educational partnerships team at the University of Greenwich.
+"A personal statement is a chance for you to convey why you would like to study a particular course, and how you hope this will benefit you in the future.," says Annie Richardson, outreach assistant at the University of Greenwich.

-"Admissions staff look for applicants with a strong interest in their course; good qualifications and relevant experience; and the resilience and motivation to complete their degree," Annie adds.
+"Admissions staff look for applicants with a strong interest in their course; good qualifications and relevant experience; and the resilience and motivation to complete their degree."

 Make sure you read the detail of each course and what it has to offer.
-Just because they have the same name, they will still have varying requirements.
+Just because they have the same name, they can still have varying requirements.

 "Take a blank sheet of paper and jot down everything that comes to mind about why you want to study the course, the evidence (reading, experiences, project work etc) that you could include to show how you have developed your thinking about this subject.
 Always demonstrate what you learned rather than listing what you did.